tdestryk/churn/README.md

 ## 🔍 What is Churn?

 **Customer churn** occurs when a customer stops doing business with a company.
 Predicting churn allows companies to take action before losing customers.
+Customer churn in the context of streaming apps refers to when a user cancels their subscription or stops using the platform.
+Predicting churn helps streaming services identify at-risk users early—so they can take proactive steps like offering personalized recommendations, discounts, or improved support to retain those users before they leave.

 ---